nixonsc/nixsonsc.github.io/_pages/research.md

 ## Peer-Reviewed Publications
+**2024**\
-**2024** &nbsp;&nbsp;&nbsp;&nbsp; “Responsible Conduct of Research for Social Science Graduate Students: What Should they Know?”, with Sukant Misra,  forthcoming in Applied Economics Teaching Resources.\
+“Responsible Conduct of Research for Social Science Graduate Students: What Should they Know?”, with Sukant Misra,  forthcoming in Applied Economics Teaching Resources.\
+**2023**\
-**2023** &nbsp;&nbsp;&nbsp;&nbsp;   “Climate-induced Crop Failure and Crop Abandonment: What Do We Know and Don’t Know.”
+“Climate-induced Crop Failure and Crop Abandonment: What Do We Know and Don’t Know.”
 African Journal of Agricultural &nbsp;&nbsp;&nbsp;&nbsp; and Resource Economics, 18(2), 142-151.\
 “On the Empirics of Microfinance Institutions and Local Economic Development.”
 Development Southern Africa, 40(6), 1234-1257.
 Coverage: The Sunday Mail.\
+**2022**\
-**2022**&nbsp;&nbsp;&nbsp;&nbsp; “Design of a Conceptual Framework for Evaluating the Performance of Broad-Based Black Economic Empowerment (B-BBEE) Laws on Mutual  Funds’ Performance in South Africa,” with Heinz Eckart Klingelhöfer.
+“Design of a Conceptual Framework for Evaluating the Performance of Broad-Based Black Economic Empowerment (B-BBEE) Laws on Mutual  Funds’ Performance in South Africa,” with Heinz Eckart Klingelhöfer.
 Managerial Finance, 48(12), 1795-1810.\
 “Intolerance, Xenophobia and Cross-border Supermarket Groups’ Operations in South Africa,” with Laurine Chikoko.
 Agrekon, 61(3), 360-378.\
+**2020**\
-2020&nbsp;&nbsp;&nbsp;&nbsp; “Distributional Effects of Aid Types on Local Economic Development in Malawi,” with Canicio Dzingirai.
+“Distributional Effects of Aid Types on Local Economic Development in Malawi,” with Canicio Dzingirai.
 Journal of Economic  Studies, 48(8), 1299-1322.\
 “Longevity Swaps for Longevity Risk Management in Life Insurance Products,” with Canicio Dzingirai.
 Journal of Risk Finance, 21(3), 253-269.\
 “Skin Color and Investment Performance in South Africa’s Mutual Funds Industry,” with Shingirai Sikomwe.
 Review of Behavioral Finance, 14(1), 45-67.\
+**2019**\
-**2019**&nbsp;&nbsp;&nbsp;&nbsp; “Maximum likelihood estimation of stock volatility using jump-diffusion models,” Cogent Economics & Finance, 7(1), 1-17.
+“Maximum likelihood estimation of stock volatility using jump-diffusion models,” Cogent Economics & Finance, 7(1), 1-17.
+**2016**\
-**2016**&nbsp;&nbsp;&nbsp;&nbsp; Nixon S. Chekenya (2016), “Rethinking the Transition to Formalization in Zimbabwe’s Informal Sector,” Undergraduate Economic Review, 13(1), 1-45.
+Nixon S. Chekenya (2016), “Rethinking the Transition to Formalization in Zimbabwe’s Informal Sector,” Undergraduate Economic Review, 13(1), 1-45.

 ## Working Papers & Papers Under Review
 “Migrants and Xenophobic Attacks in South Africa: Theory and Evidence,” Reject with option to Resubmit, 1st round, Journal of Conflict Resolution.